Eligible non-EEA international students have the opportunity to set up their own business in the UK after finishing

 To become eligible for endorsement, you must successfully complete every stage of our endorsement process.
 This includes:

-- Read the Start-up Visa Guidance document (found in the resources section at the bottom of this page) and the UK Government Start-up Visa webpages.
+- Read the Start-up Visa guidance documents found in the resources section at the bottom of this page and the UK Government Start-up Visa webpages.

 - Attend a Start-up visa briefing session at least three months before you intend to apply for the visa.
-The next briefing session will take place on Wednesday 15th July at 10am.
+The next breifing session will take place on Wednesday 15th July at 10am.
 Sign up via the Student Services Portal.

 - Access support from Careers & Enterprise to help develop your business concept.
 This includes; 1:1 business coaching sessions, workshops, competitions and start-up funding.